vblanco20-1/vulkan-guide/docs/extra-chapter/cvar_system.md

 If you look at how engines like Unreal Engine or IDTech engines do it, they have a Console Variable system.
 Users can declare any console variable (CVAR) they want, and then access it through the code.
 Having the configuration and debug options all inside the same centralized location gives some very nice properties, such as having 1 centralized way to edit them, and being able to easily save them to disk.

 For the vulkan engine, we are going to implement a system for CVARs very similar to the one in Unreal Engine, but highly simplified.
-This is also something that can be done for any Cpp project, it doesnt require anything from the rest of the engine.
+This is also something that can be done for any Cpp project, it doesn't require anything from the rest of the engine.
 The CVar system explained here is the same as the one that was created for the Novus Core project, but with some small tweaks.

 ## Usage
-To declare a CVAR, its done this way:
+To declare a CVAR, it's done this way:
 ```cpp

 //checkbox CVAR